sinval-albuquerque/sinval-albuquerque/README.md

 ### About me

 - I got my first computer when I was 14, since then I've had contact with technologies.
 I was the guy everyone in the family called to solve basic computer problems:computer:
-- I like to go out, nice friendships and good beer :beers:
+- I like good beer and nice friendships :beers:

 ### Working on